 Naomi said, "The Captain Starlights are so friendly and positive, they keep the fun alive.
 Kids just want to be kids and Starlight gives them that gift."

 Thankfully, Nora has finished treatment for now, but regular hospital check-ups continue.

 Most visits to the hospital involve a trip to the Starlight Express Room, and having fun with Captain Starlight gives Nora something to look forward to after every appointment.

-Naomi said it's so wonderful to see her daughter doing the 'normal' stuff she missed out on during her cancer treatment - like swimming in the ocean and jumping in the pool.
+Naomi said it's wonderful to see her daughter so happy doing the 'normal' kid stuff she missed out on like ballet, swimming in the ocean and jumping in the pool.

 To Starlight supporters, Naomi said:

 Thank you for everything you have done for Nora and our family.
 Your support helped us make this unbearable journey a much more positive one filled with happy memories.Nora's mum, Naomi